Herb-Roasted Trout in Grape Leaves Recipe

 Heat the oil in a skillet.
 In a food processor, coarsely grind the onion, parsley, dill and celery.
 Add the mixture to the hot oil, and sauté until translucent.
 Add the saffron, paprika, cinnamon, cloves, salt and pepper, and sauté 2-3 more minutes.
 Stuff the fish with the mixture, using it all up.
 Make a shallow gash in the center of the fish on each side.
 Roll each fish tightly in the grape leaves, overlapping them if necessary, so as to encase the fish completely.
 Arrange the wrapped fish in a baking pan just large enough to fit them, open side down.
 Brush the fish with a little olive oil.
 Bake 35 minutes.
 Let cool about 10 minutes.
 Serve warm or at room temperature.

 Note: Grilling the fish.
-If you have an outdoors grill, preheat it and the fish at a medium temperature, turning over once.
+If you have an outdoor grill, preheat it and the fish at a medium temperature, turning over once.